-Neurofeedback or Neurotherapy is a therapeutic intervention that provides immediate feedback from the brainwave activity.
+Clinical Neurofeedback or Neurotherapy is a therapeutic intervention that provides immediate feedback from the brainwave activity.
 The therapy uses sounds or visual signals to retain or recognize these brain signals.
 It is also known as EEG (Electroencephalogram) Biofeedback.

 When you train the brain, it seems to work towards homeostasis.
 This tends to move symptoms towards normality, regardless of the training effect.
 Simply put, Neurotherapy aims to improve brain performance.
+Regular physical activity and exercise improves muscle strength and boosts body endurance.

-Common applications of Neurofeedback include –
+Common applications of Clinical Neurofeedback therapy include –

 - Stress relief